ASU-EGR314-301-S-2026/EGR314-Team301/docs/04-Team-Block-Diagram/Team-Diagram.md

 The communication sequence supports the user needs by allowing the user to send simple movement commands and receive useful rover feedback.
 The user can command the rover to move forward, reverse, or stop, while also receiving humidity information and camera output through MQTT.

 ---

+## Design Iteration and Feedback Integration

+The block diagram and communication sequence diagram were updated throughout the project based on feedback from instructors and team reviews.
+Earlier versions of the design included a more complex communication protocol with additional message types, acknowledgements, and routing logic.

+Based on feedback and implementation challenges, the team simplified the communication system to focus on core functionality.
+Unused or unnecessary features such as complex telemetry requests and extended packet structures were removed.
+The diagrams were updated to reflect the actual system behavior rather than the originally proposed design.

+These changes improved clarity, reduced implementation complexity, and ensured that the final documentation accurately represents the working system.

+---

+## Sequence Diagram

 <br><br>